deckerweb/builder-template-categories/README.md

 ![Editing a Reusable Block - adding the "Builder Template Categories" taxonomy via the new Block Editor JavaScript-based meta box](https://ps.w.org/builder-template-categories/assets/screenshot-11.png)

+---

 ## Changelog

 ### 1.8.0 – March 2025
 _Currently being worked on!_
+* Brought back plugin into a more lightweight and working state as it was originally intended!
+* Some info links, help texts, plus the _DDWlib Plugin Installer Recommendations_ library got removed, it is no longer wanted/supported anyways
+* **Note:** No longer in the .org plugin repo available – thanks to Matt...
+(I've taken it out myself as I have no longer interest in WordPress.org repo strategy) – just install yourself via ZIP file, see above under [**Installation**](#installation)

 ### 🎉 1.7.0 - 2019-09-23